jborchma/qtrade/README.md

 ## Contributors

+Contributions are always appreciated!
+For example:

+- open an issue for a missing feature or a bug
+- give feedback about existing functionality
+- make suggestions for improvements
+- submit a PR with a new feature (though reaching out would be appreciated)
+- etc.

 There is a test suite that can be run via `python -m pytest`.
+This project uses `pre-commit` and `black` which takes care of automatic code formatting and linting.
+When setting up the development environment, run `pre-commit instal`` to set up the hook.
+This will run black automatically when committing code changes.